zshuai8/MentorPDM/README.md

 ## Overview

-MentorPDM is a novel multi-modal graph neural network designed for predictive maintenance tasks.
-The model leverages multi-head attention mechanisms and graph-based representations to analyze multi-sensor industrial data for fault diagnosis and condition monitoring.
+MentorPDM is a novel framework designed to address critical challenges in predictive maintenance systems for industrial assets such as bearings in rotating machinery.

 ### Key Features